microplastics-cluster/fragment-mnp/docs/config.md

 `n_timesteps`
 : *Required, int.*
 : The number of timesteps to run the model for.
-Each timestep is of length `dt`, which can be provided as a parameter and defaults to 1 second.

 `dt`
 : *Optional, int, units: s, default: 1*.
 : The length of each timestep.
 Defaults to 1 second.

-`k_diss_scaling_method`
-: *Optional, str equal to "constant" or "surface_area", default: "constant".*
-: The method by which the dissolution rate `k_diss` is scaled across size classes.
-If `constant`, then `k_diss` is the same across all size classes.
-If `surface_area`, then `k_diss` scales as $s^\gamma$, where $s$ is the surface area to volume ratio of the polymer particles, and $\gamma$ is an empirical scaling parameter set by the `k_diss_gamma` variable in the [model input data dict](input-data).
-If `k_diss` is given as a distribution in the input data, then `k_diss_scaling_method` is ignored and this distribution is used directly instead.
+The model time grid uses the midpoint of these timesteps, and therefore is calculated as `t_grid = np.arange(0.5*dt, n_timesteps*dt, 0.5*dt)`.

 (config:solver_method)=
 `solver_method`